External database

 - admin credentials and connection string for the database

-- Network connectivity from the virtual cluster to the database server
+- Network connectivity from the tenant cluster to the database server

 Connector (platform-managed)